john-itcsolutions/cheirrs/README.md

 7.
 By adding a capacity for a quasi-synchronous (fourth), "Time" dimension, some capabilities could be achieved, compared to "chronostatic" geospatial databases.
 What could these capacities be?

+8.
+But could there be other uses for further dimensionality?

 __________________________________________________________________

 _________________________________________________________________